 Testing in the Streets, in the Fields, and on a Volcano

 I’ve been using the BlackRapid Sport Slim strap for the past two months.
-From street shooting in Myanmar, capturing festivals in Thailand, and hiking and jetboating in New Zealand, I’ve put it through its paces.
+From street shooting in Myanmar and capturing festivals in Thailand to hiking and jetboating in New Zealand, I’ve put it through its paces.

 I shot a few festivals in Thailand, including one that required my tripod.
-As the “FastenR” screws into your tripod mount, this means that you must unscrew it to mount your camera on a tripod.
+As the “FastenR” screws into your tripod mount, this means you have to unscrew it to mount your camera on a tripod.

 Finally, on my recent trek on New Zealand’s Tongariro Alpine Crossing, the second locking clip on the front of the strap came in handy.
 I could just slide it down to lock the camera down at my hip so it didn’t slide forward when I was climbing over boulders.

-The build quality and materials are top notch.
+- The build quality and materials are top notch.

-Impressive design is changing the way camera straps are made.
+- Impressive design is changing the way camera straps are made.

-Use the same strap with multiple cameras with multiple “FastenR” accessories.
+- Being able to use the same strap with multiple cameras with multiple “FastenR” accessories.

-Sport Strap doesn’t slip over your shoulder.
+- Sport Strap doesn’t slip over your shoulder.

-Strap often gets tangled in my bag.
+- Strap often gets tangled in my bag.

-Length adjustment doesn’t lock very well and changes the fit.
+- Length adjustment doesn’t lock very well and changes the fit.

-BlackRapid Sport Strap Slim retails for $69.95 (check prices on Amazon) and comes with all you need.
+The BlackRapid Sport Strap Slim is an excellent strap for the active shooter, especially if the next iteration solves the loosening issue I mentioned.
+The strap retails for $69.95 (check prices on Amazon) and comes with all the accessories you need.